evennia/ainneve/README.md

 |--------|---------|
 | [![Master build Status](https://travis-ci.org/evennia/ainneve.svg?branch=master)](https://travis-ci.org/evennia/ainneve) | [![Develop build Status](https://travis-ci.org/evennia/ainneve.svg?branch=develop)](https://travis-ci.org/evennia/ainneve) |

+# Codebase is undergoing major refactoring - please join #ainneve on Freenode if you wish to discuss ideas for Ainneve's future direction.

 Welcome!
 The [Evennia](http://www.evennia.com/) community has created Ainneve for you to use as a base to learn from and build off of.
 Ainneve currently is an early work in progress.

 The main configuration file is found in